kahnvex/endpoints/README.md

 ### Footprint

-Also keep in mind this library is targeting both browser and Node environments so keeping the footprint down is good.
+Keep in mind this library is targeting both browser and Node environments so keeping the footprint down is good.
 To help with this there is a `footprint`
 task: